Odyssey

 Inspecting a launch in Studio

 What happens after a schema is published to the registry?
-A starts!
+A launch starts!
 Let's take a peek at that process in Studio.

 https://studio.apollographql.com